PolySync/roscco/README.md

 roslaunch src/roscco/example/example.launch
 ```

-The roscco_commander converts the joy messages from the joy_node into messages
+The roscco_teleop converts the joy messages from the joy_node into messages
 for roscco_node.
 The converted messages are sent on a 50ms cadence to ensure
 OSCC receives a message within the required OSCC API timing for detection of
 lost connection.
 The roscco_node sends it's received messages to OSCC API.